Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

 Building OpenVPN and the Other Third-Party Software

-The normal Tunnelblick build process builds all of the third-party software (OpenVPN, OpenSSL, LZO, Sparkle, pkcs11-helper, and tuntap) using third_party/Makefile.
+The normal Tunnelblick build process only builds the third-party software (OpenVPN, OpenSSL, LZO, Sparkle, pkcs11-helper, and tuntap) **once**, using third_party/Makefile.
+Subsequent builds normally skip this, and build only the Tunnelblick code.

 Unlike the usual "Make" procedure, the third_party/Makefile creates special "built-xxx" files to indicate that each of the components has